 Employers also use them to assess the skills and abilities of an applicant, their motivations, and whether they fit with an organisation.

-They are usually the first step in the recruitment process, often alongside a CV and cover letter, and will help employers decide who to invite to the next stage of their process, which might be an interview or an assessment centre.
+Application forms are usually the first step in the recruitment process, often alongside a CV and cover letter, and will help employers decide who to invite to the next stage of their process, which might be an interview or an assessment centre.

 Stop!
 Before completing the application form